 Town Board notes

-Last month, Pepe voiced concerns about Cochrane serving as CEO of Long Island Electrical Inspectors Inc., a Bay Shore-based electrical company that performs electric inspections for certifications of occupancy on behalf of Islip Town.
+Islip resident Greg Pepe voiced concerns about councilman John Cochrane serving as CEO of Long Island Electrical Inspectors Inc., a Bay Shore-based electrical company that performs electric inspections for certificates of occupancy on behalf of Islip Town.

 Like what you have read?
 Click here to subscribe to the Suffolk County News so you can read more stories like this, and find out everything that’s going on in your town!